By Eric Johnson

 B) Some commandments are admittedly impossible

-C) As long as a person tries to keep commandments, this is what is required
+C) As long as a person tries to keep commandments, this is all God expects.

 D) Some people are better at keeping commandments than others